HughJackmannix/dsc-phase-2-project/README.md

 - Conduct further analysis regarding the relationship between bedrooms and property price
 - Research age demographics by city / other geographical data
     - Young professionals tend to move to areas with a population with a similar age
-- Explore how log transformations affect the performance of the model
+- Explore how log transformations affect the performance of the model, and improve residuals